 With over 20 different varieties of apples, you are bound to find a favorite at Grandad’s Apples N’ Such.
 They also have a bakery on-site that sells pies, donuts, caramel apples and cider.
 Activities for kids include a pumpkin patch, barnyard animals that children can feed and a corn maze.
 Grandad’s Apples N’ Such offers pick-your-own apples, a bakery, and photo ops.

 Harvest of Horror at Denver Downs Farm features 4 different haunts for $35.
 This also includes 10-acre maze, hayride, 35 barnyard activities, Bonfires, and live music.
-Additionally, there are 3 haunted add-on attractions which can be purchased for $5 to $10 each.
+Additionally, there are 3 haunted add-on attractions which can be purchased for $10 each.

 Pick your own apples at Coston Farm or grab some pre-picked apples and pumpkins in their Apple House, with bakery and gift shop.
 Like other orchards, they also offer delicious baked goods and apples already picked for sale.